Markets.com Review 2024

-Then once you are comfortable with various tools and have built an effective strategy, you can open a live trading account.
-Both demo and live accounts can be open at the same time – this allows for strategies to be trialled and tested alongside real money trading.
+We also rate that demo and live accounts can be open at the same time – this allows for strategies to be trialled and tested alongside real money trading.

-Markets.com offers a number of additional resources and research materials.
+While testing Markets.com, we were impressed with the additional resources and research materials.
 Head to the Learn portal and you can find tools and industry commentary on a range of markets and asset types:

 - XRay – Real-time financial opinions on news of company dividends, for example

-- Acuity News Alerts – Top line figures on how news activity from the likes of Bloomberg is affecting the markets
+- Acuity News Alerts – Top-line figures on how news activity from the likes of Bloomberg is affecting the markets

 - Webinars – Free training and tips from industry experts